 Council of the Baltic Sea States History

-The Council of the Baltic Sea States (CBSS) was created in 1992 and its objective is to strengthen and intensify co-operation among the Baltic Sea states.
-Estonia, Latvia, Lithuania, Finland, Sweden, Norway, Denmark, Iceland, Germany, Poland, Russia, and the European Commission take part in the work of the Council of the Baltic Sea States.
+The Council of the Baltic Sea States (CBSS) was created in 1992 and its objective is to strengthen and intensify political dialogue and intergovernmental co-operation among the Baltic Sea states.
+Estonia, Latvia, Lithuania, Finland, Sweden, Norway, Denmark, Iceland, Germany, Poland, Russia, and the European Union take part in the work of the Council of the Baltic Sea States.

 Mr. Hans-Dietrich Genscher and Mr. Uffe Ellemann-Jensen were the founders of the CBSS as a response to the geopolitical changes that took place in the Baltic Sea region with the end of the Cold War.
 Since its founding the CBSS has contributed to ensuring positive developments within the Baltic Sea region and has served as a driving force for multi-lateral co-operation.

-Estonia considers it important that the CBSS should be as project-oriented as possible and the participation should provide specific added value.
+Estonia considers it important that the CBSS should beproject-oriented and the participation should provide specific added value.

 Council of the Baltic Sea States Cooperation areas